 Guadalupe Island (Mexico) is the top destination for great white shark encounters.
 This small volcanic island located in the Pacific 240 kilometers (150 miles) off the west coast of Mexico's Baja California peninsula outperforms both South Africa and Australia with shark-seeing consistency and watching conditions.
-Only Guadalupe Island can boast shark viewing in beautiful clear blue water with 125 - 150 foot visibility.
-We recently identified 172 unique great white sharks in the bay where we stage our double decker submersible cage diving operations which guarantees unforgettable encounters.
+Only Guadalupe Island can boast shark viewing in beautiful clear blue water with 100 - 150 foot visibility.
+We recently identified 215 unique great white sharks in the bay where we stage our submersible cage diving operations which guarantees unforgettable encounters.

 Check out the Gallery for more awesome shark photos!

 We offer a rich and natural experience of shark encounters on these trips by descending down to 30 feet where great white sharks naturally spend their time.
 We don't need to use chum at depth; the sharks are already there.
 We have seen up to six great whites at once circling the cages.
 Without chum these great whites are more relaxed, exhibit MUCH more curiosity, and come in MUCH closer to the cages.
 It is an unforgettable rush when a great white looks at you from 50 feet away and then swims over for a very close look.
 We see great whites on three out of four dives.

 For your safety, all diving is done using a hookah system - otherwise known as surface supplied air - and our custom designed cages.
 These cages are designed to provide maximum protection for you AND for our sharks.
 It is vitally important that the sharks are never affected or injured during their interaction with us.

 Mexican park regulations require that you stay within the cages at all times including keeping your arms, hands and cameras inside.
 Please do not contaminate the beautiful clear blue waters of Guadalupe with suntan lotion or any other contaminants.